svenlatham/svenlatham-beer/_beer/de-la-senne-stouterik.md

 ---
 name: Stouterik (De La Senne)
 description: Watery, with a strong fizzy and chocolate.
 I don't like this.
 It has no real body.
-brewery: Brasserie de la Senne
+brewer: Brasserie de la Senne
 country: be
 strength: 5%
 ---